dsa-ntc/peninsuladsa-ntc.github.io/_pages/calendar.md

 permalink: /calendar/
 ---

+<h3>Chapter Events</h3>
+Get started with Peninsula DSA by attending one of our regular chapter events! <br>

+* **General meetings** are dedicated to chapterwide discussions, presentations on special topics, voting, and more, and are usually held on 3rd Sundays at 4-6pm.
+* **Working groups** have their own meeting schedules: see calendar below for confirmed events.
+* [**Reading group**](../reading-group) meets at least once a month: see calendar below for confirmed events.
+* **Member socials** are in person, usually on 2nd Fridays at 6-8pm: see calendar below for confirmed events.
+* **Play n' Praxis game nights** will be back soon!

-Peninsula DSA’s meetings and events are designed for our members, though everyone interested in building working-class power on the Peninsula is welcome to attend.
+Though our meetings and events are designed for our members, everyone interested in building working-class power is welcome.
+* *In-person events:* If the public calendar lists a location, no RSVP is necessary--feel free to just show up!
+* *Virtual event:* You will need access to Peninsula DSA's private Discord server, which is limited to DSA members and vetted comrades.
+[Join PDSA](https://act.dsausa.org/donate/membership/), or reach out the Steering Committee for more information at info@peninsuladsa.org

 <div id="upcoming"></div><!--/span-->
 <div class="span9">